How to become a Payment Gateway Service Provider in India?

-Nowadays, the world has become quite technology savvy.
+Nowadays, the world has become quite a technology savvy.
 Whether we want to eat something or have to purchase any cloth, gadgets, etc. everything is now done at just one click.
 But do you know how you are able to shop online so easily?
 Well, this is what we call Payment Gateway Service.
+In this article we described How to become a Payment Gateway Service Provider in India?

 Such services help people to perform online transactions with much ease and flexibility.
 Apart from this, recharges, payment of every kind of bills, etc. are now done through an online channel.
 If you have noticed, while paying the bill or making any recharges when you click on the option pay now, you are, then, directed to a new page.